 - Select the committee that suits you best

 - Read the present guide

-- ➤ Learn essential information about the country you represent Conduct research on the two topics of your committee's agenda Contact your Chairs via the emails provided in your study guides
+- > Learn essential information about the country you represent

-- Write a Resolution - Prepare and send a position paper if required by your chairs. - ➤ Even if you are a veteran, do take a few moments of your time to review this guide since there are rules in ATSMUN you might not be familiar with.
+- Conduct research on the two topics of your committee's agenda - > Contact your Chairs via the emails provided in your study guides - Write a Resolution - Prepare a position paper (policy statement) and be ready to send it to your chairs if they ask you to do so. - Even if you are a veteran, do take a few moments of your time to review this guide since there are rules in ATSMUN you might not be familiar with or might need to remember prior to the conference.